 (English) While millions of Canadians and hundreds of thousands of small businesses are suffering from the coronavirus crisis, Canada’s Big 6 Banks gouged out record profits of more than $57 billion in 2021!

-That works out to more than $28 million in profit every hour banks are open – 3% higher than in 2018, and more than double their profits in 2010!
+That works out to almost $28 million in profit every hour banks are open – almost three times higher than their profits in 2010.

 Canada’s Big Banks make among the highest profits of any banks in the world because the federal government has protected them from competition and bailed them out and given them many favours over the past 50 years.
 The Big Banks also reaped their record profits every year for the past several years in part by:

 – firing thousands of people;